 Manager and Holistic Veterinarian

 Maike is a veterinarian and lawyer passionate about animal health and welfare.
 Driven by her desire to connect with and understand horses on a deeper level, Maike has combined her scientific and academic training with exploring consciousness and holistic healing philosophies based in ancient traditions and modern quantum physics.
 This journey has taken Maike around the world to find mentors and explore holistic and integrative therapies.
+Maike completed her studies in Traditional Chinese Veterinary Medicine in 2020.
 Maike uses her skills to work with and help horses holistically, focusing on harmony, balance and prevention on a physical, emotional and energetic level.
 Maike also teaches horse owners about Equine First Aid.
-To find out what Maike is up to visit:
+To learn with Maike visit:

 Rider and Clinic Organiser